 - The Source types panel shows the types of sources in your data.

-- The Hosts panel shows which hosts your data came from.
+- The Hosts panel shows which host your data came from.

-Search navigation menus near the top of the page includes:-
+Search navigation menus near the top of the page include:-

 - Search leads to the main search interface, the Search dashboard.